Skip to main content

 Therefore, we would suggest that as a general rule, agency PAYE will continue to be governed by the traditional agency legislation at chapter 7.
 Briefly, that says you must deem all your agency workers like employees for tax purposes and treat all remuneration as employment income (unless there is no supervision, direction or control, but that’s another matter we’ll park for now).

-But, in the event there is non-compliance and/or a PAYE/NI tax liability, HMRC can use chapter 11 as a fall-back, handy since it includes JSL, meaning the agency and the client are jointly and severally liable.
+But, in the event there is non-compliance and/or a PAYE/NI tax liability, HMRC can use chapter 11 as a fall-back, which is handy since it includes JSL.

 How can an agency ensure real-time payments are compliant and PAYE/NI is remitted to HMRC?

 It’s all well and good an umbrella company saying its compliant.
 Therefore, as per our 6-point compliance plan, we’re asking a Big 4 accounting firm to audit our payroll.
-Furthermore, we have spent considerable time reviewing external payslip verification software and believe it is a valuable transparency tool for agencies seeking reassurance that PAYE/NI has been deducted and remitted correctly to HMRC.
+Furthermore, we have spent considerable time choosing an external payslip verification software provider as we believe it’s a valuable transparency tool for agencies seeking reassurance that PAYE/NI has been deducted and remitted correctly to HMRC.

 Third-party software can provide you with monthly reports based on real-time payslip and RTI auditing, plus monthly HMRC remittance confirmation and a breakdown of all payslip audits conducted on your workers.